x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

       > [!NOTE]
       >
-      > - The system requirements for the Visual C++ Redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      > - The system requirements for the Visual C++ Redistributable package do not mention support for Windows Server 2016, Windows Server 2019 or Windows Server 2022, but the redistributable package is safe to install on these versions of Windows.
       >
       > - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
       >